-Admittedly "an introvert and a very private person," all agree that his time was one of tremendous advances at the school, not only in terms of the physical plant but also in enrollment and in the amount of money raised each year by annual giving, two prime indicators of the confidence parents and other constituents have in the school.
+Admittedly "an introvert and a very private person," some found Parker to be less accessible and seemingly more distant than his predecessors.
+All agree, however, that his time was one of tremendous advances at the school, not only in terms of the physical plant but also in enrollment and in the amount of money raised each year by annual giving, two prime indicators of the confidence parents and other constituents have in the school.